top of page

 OUR OLIVE OIL PRESS

-Our farmyard is not the only attraction; the best surprise awaits for you inside!
-Our old olive press, built in 1882 at the village of Vrouha, was carried intact onto our farm's premises, together with different objects of that period and our factory's wooden, handmade door, which we placed onto the wall.
+Our traditional olive press, built in 1882 in the village of Vrouha, was transported intact to our museum, along with various objects from that period and the factory's handmade wooden door, which we have placed on the wall.

 the REVIVAl

-In 2014 and after ten years and more than 200.000 visitors we decided it was time to revive our traditional 19th century factory.
+In 2014, after ten years and more than 200,000 visitors, we decided it was time to revive our traditional 19th-century factory.

-We chose our most natural and organic olives, and by harvesting them young (before they fully ripen), we wanted to produce a special, more nutritious olive oil called ''young oil'' (agourida).
-We ground up the olives with our traditional stone mill (without the use of a donkey) and finally pressed with our 130 year old press.
+We carefully selected our most natural and organic olives and harvested them young, before full ripeness, to create a special, more nutritious olive oil known as "young oil" (agourida).
+We ground the olives using our traditional stone mill (without the help of a donkey) and finally pressed them with our 130-year-old press.

 bottom of page